bRADg12/Curse-of-Strahd-Reloaded/Sessions/Session 7.md

 Questions to answer
 - How long has Strahd been around?
 Earliest record
 - Get Chat GPT to give me some enchanted treefort excerpts

+Things to Noodle on
+- Goatler + A in a heart